-Standard 6: Professional Capacity of School Personnel Effective educational leaders develop the professional capacity and practice of school personnel to promote each student's academic success and well-being.
+Standard 6: Professional Capacity of School Personnel

+Effective educational leaders develop the professional capacity and practice of school personnel to promote each student's academic success and well-being.

-× Unsatisfactory Basic Proficient Distinguished Infrequent opportunities for Opportunities to develop and Numerous opportunities for Numerous opportunities for all staff members to develop and use skills in collaboration, teaching staff to develop and staff members to develop and use skills in collaboration, leadership, and responsibility use skills in collaboration, use skills in collaboration, leadership, and responsibility are limited to a few certain leadership, and responsibility leadership, and responsibility are offered.
-Students are staff members in the school. are evident.
-When hired, are evident and this is scheduled with teachers that The rationale of teacher teachers are placed on teams sufficiently integrated into the lack the capacity to meet their placement is not supported by or departments purposely and school culture.
-When hiring academic, social, and/or data, whether qualitative or thoughtfully.
-Professional and/or placing staff, careful emotional needs.
-Supports are quantitative.
-Walkthroughs are development is provided to consideration is taken to not in place to mentor new used inconsistently to give staff based on the overall match teacher capacity with and/or struggling teachers. teachers relevant feedback to needs of the school. student academic and support Walkthroughs, observations, improve teaching and learning.
-Walkthroughs, observations, goals.
-Specific supports are in and/or evaluations do not offer Observations and evaluations and evaluations are completed place to maintain teachers teachers feedback necessary aren't returned to teachers in a in a timely manner and give through mentoring, modeling, to improve teaching and timely manner, resulting in teachers the opportunity to and providing differentiated learning.
-All SLOs are created irrelevant feedback.
-Teachers conference with administrators professional development. at the beginning of the school are not aware of school SLOs and receive necessary Walkthroughs, observations, year and are not revisited and the school inconsistently suggestions to improve.
-All and evaluations offer again unless at a mid-year offers professional SLOs are created based on actionable feedback aimed at conference. development.
-Professional school data, and teachers are improving teaching and development that is offered continually encouraged to learning.
-Professional learning sometimes is not useful for all build capacity based on their plans focus on real situations staff. own individual needs. and specific needs related to increasing the learning and well-being of all staff and students.
+Unsatisfactory Basic Proficient Distinguished Infrequent opportunities for staff Opportunities to develop and use Numerous opportunities for Numerous opportunities for all staff members to develop and use skills skills in collaboration, leadership, teaching staff to develop and use members to develop and use skills in collaboration, leadership, and and responsibility are limited to a skills in collaboration, leadership, in collaboration, leadership, and responsibility are offered.
+Students few certain staff members in the and responsibility are evident. responsibility are evident and this is are scheduled with teachers that school.
+The rationale of teacher When hired, teachers are placed on sufficiently integrated into the lack the capacity to meet their placement is not supported by data, teams or departments purposely school culture.
+When hiring and/or academic, social, and/or emotional whether qualitative or quantitative. and thoughtfully.
+Professional placing staff, careful consideration needs.
+Supports are not in place to Walkthroughs are used development is provided to staff is taken to match teacher capacity mentor new and/or struggling inconsistently to give teachers based on the overall needs of the with student academic and support teachers.
+Walkthroughs, relevant feedback to improve school.
+Walkthroughs, goals.
+Specific supports are in place observations, and/or evaluations do teaching and learning.
+Observations observations, and evaluations are to maintain teachers through not offer teachers feedback and evaluations aren't returned to completed in a timely manner and mentoring, modeling, and providing necessary to improve teaching and teachers in a timely manner, give teachers the opportunity to differentiated professional learning.
+All SLOs are created at resulting in irrelevant feedback. conference with administrators and development.
+Walkthroughs, the beginning of the school year Teachers are not aware of school receive necessary suggestions to observations, and evaluations offer and are not revisited again unless SLOs and the school inconsistently improve.
+All SLOs are created actionable feedback aimed at at a mid-year conference. offers professional development. based on school data, and teachers improving teaching and learning.
+Professional development that is are continually encouraged to build Professional learning plans focus offered sometimes is not useful for capacity based on their own on real situations and specific all staff. individual needs. needs related to increasing the learning and well-being of all staff and students.
 All SLOs are considered living documents and reflect the diverse needs of both teachers and students.

-Standard 7: Professional Community for Teachers and Staff Effective educational leaders foster a professional community of teachers and other professional staff to promote each student's academic success and well-being.
+Standard 7: Professional Community for Teachers and Staff

+Effective educational leaders foster a professional community of teachers and other professional staff to promote each student's academic success and well-being.